mumtazf/Wordle-nature/README.md

-# unlimitedwordlex-eem
+# Unlimited Wordle - Nature Edition
 unlimitedwordlex-eem created by GitHub Classroom

 INTRODUCTION
 -------------

-Unlimited Wordle Garden Edition is a wordle game that is garden themed.
+Unlimited Wordle Nature Edition is a wordle game that is garden themed.
 It has three difficulty levels which are based on word lenght.
-The words and GUI are garden themed.
+The words and GUI are inspired by nature.

 HOW TO PLAY THE GAME
 --------------------